 We ask that owners notify us immediately if they believe the plow actually hit their mailbox.

 Town Website Features

-In the "Forms and Permits" section you can find the dog license application, the form to obtain a building permit, and many other forms.
-Under the zoning section, there are forms and FAQ's for obtaining a rezone, CUP, variance, and CSM.
-The Calendar shows you when upcoming meetings are held (of the Town Board, Plan Commission, and Parks Commission)... and will also indicate when the Town Office is closed.
+In the "Forms and Permits" section you can find the dog license application, the form to obtain a building permit, various election forms, and many others.
+The Calendar shows you when upcoming meetings will be held (of the Town Board and Plan Commission), election dates, and also indicates when the Town Office is closed.